 Research in collaboration with a faculty member focusing on current research in areas of immunology, molecular genetics, animal behavior, and forest/water ecosystem analysis.
 Students work in small teams reviewing literature, designing projects, performing experiments, collecting and analyzing data, and writing up their work in manuscript form.
-Students who opt for 5 credits will be required to publicly present their work and be exempted from the Introduction to Research requirement for the biology major.
 Prerequisite: BIOL 151, 152.
 Permission of instructor required.